 In every state, when you form a business entity like a Limited Liability Company (LLC) or a corporation, you will be required to appoint a registered agent for your business.
-This requirement to designate a registered agent (aka: statutory agent, resident agent, or corporate service of process agent) came about as an aspect of what is known as due process.
+This requirement to designate a registered agent services (aka: statutory agent, resident agent, or corporate service of process agent) came about as an aspect of what is known as due process.
 Due process states that before a lawsuit or other legal action can move forward in the courts, all parties in the lawsuit must be properly notified.
-Registered agents serve as a way to ensure your business can be properly notified should it be involved in a lawsuit.
+Registered agent services ensure your business can be properly notified should it be involved in a lawsuit.

 Registered agents also serve as your business’ main point of contact with the state.
 When the state needs to communicate with or send tax forms or annual reports to your business, it will do so through your registered agent.
 In short, your registered agent accepts all tax and legal documents on your businesses behalf.